 Wear only clothing made of 100% cotton or cotton blended materials.
 Fire resistant clothing provides the best protection.
 Outermost layers of clothing, including hoods, must be flame resistant and not impede vision when worn.
 Clothing made of 100% synthetic or nylon materials (parkas, snow suits) must be avoided due to static electricity risks and is not permitted at Canadian Fuels member terminals.

-Note: Traction aids must be accessible for driver use at all times of the year, either in the truck cab or carried on person.
-During winter months, drivers shall use embedded or over-the-shoe intrinsically safe traction aids as hazards dictate.
+NOTE | Traction aids must be accessible for driver use at all times of the year, use embedded or over-the-shoe intrinsically safe traction aids as hazards dictate.